 Learn with FACTS

-This medical elective is FACTS’ flagship offering, role in restorative reproductive women’s health, as well as students in other health professions, an overview of Fertility Awareness-Based Methods (FABMs), the evidence for their effectiveness for family planning, and their role in women’s health.
+This medical elective is FACTS’ flagship offering, providing medical students, as well as students in other health professions, an overview of Fertility Awareness-Based Methods (FABMs), the evidence for their effectiveness for family planning, and their role in women’s health.

 Be prepared as a future medical professional to present ALL options and to support each patient’s ultimate decision based on their needs, lifestyle, and values and your clinical experience and medical knowledge.